 Once you have a copy, you’ll want to go through it carefully to make sure all the information is correct.
 Keep an eye out for any late payments and amounts owed that may be listed incorrectly on your credit accounts.
 If you find any errors, you’ll need to dispute them with the credit bureau who issued the report.

 We mentioned before the number you need to make up a good credit score, but it’s also important to understand how that number is calculated.
 There are five key pieces of information that are used to calculate your credit score.
 These are your payment history, level of debt, credit age, a mix of credit and recent credit.
 Knowing these will help you be more wary of the way you treat each of your credit accounts.

 That means all your bills, not just your credit cards and loans.
+You can get a personal loan from Jacaranda Finance, so apply for one today.
 Most bills have a due date.
 Whether it be your electricity bill, phone bill, rent, internet bill, any insurance bills and even any fines you receive: everything needs to be paid in full, on time, every time.

 One great way to ensure that your payments are always made on time is to either set up automatic payments to be directly debited from your account when they are due, or you can set reminders for when your bills are due.
 Signing up for automatic payments will be the most surefire way to ensure that you are not missing any repayments.
 However, if you’re not wanting to add to the pile of direct debits you already have coming out, a reminder should suffice, as long as you follow through before the due date.